Sigma 300–800mm f/5.6 EX DG HSM lens

+History

-The first model Sigma 300-800mm F5.6 EX APO IF HSM (manufacturer code 594) was announced on 4 October 2002 and first delivered on 29 January 2003.
+The first model, named 300-800mm F5.6 EX IF APO HSM (manufacturer code 594) was announced on 4 October 2002 at that year's Photokina and first delivered on 29 January 2003.
 The construction of the lens has 18 optical elements in 16 groups including 2 ELD (extra-low dispersion) elements.
 Versions for Sigma SA, Canon EF and Nikon AF-S mounts were available.
+This lens was in production between 2003 and 2005.
+In a review, Popular Photography noted "the focus [was] surprisingly fast for such a big lens" and praised the full-time manual focusing ring, enabled by Sigma's ultrasonic ring focusing motor, but criticized the lack of a focus limiting switch.

-On 14 February 2005, the DG variants of several Sigma lenses have been announced, including the 300-800mm F5.6 EX DG APO HSM lens (manufacturer code 595).
+On 14 February 2005, the DG variants of several Sigma lenses have been announced, including an updated version of the 300-800mm lens, now named 300-800mm F5.6 EX DG APO HSM (manufacturer code 595).
+The new lens has a better coating designed to reduce flare from digital SLRs sensors.
 Since 29 April 2005, the lens was available for customers, replacing the previous model.
-The new lens has a better coating designed to reduce flare from digital SLRs sensors.

-The Nikon version lost an aperture ring so the lens can be equated to Nikon G lenses in this aspect.
+For the DG lens, the Nikon version lost an aperture ring so the lens can be equated to Nikon G lenses in this aspect.
 In addition to the Sigma, Canon and Nikon versions, the Four Thirds version was announced on 26 September 2006 and produced for several years.
-The FT version is longer (549.4mm) and heavier (5915g) than others (data for Sigma SA mount is shown).
+The Four Thirds version is slightly longer (549.4mm) and heavier (5915g) than the other mount versions; data for Sigma SA mount is shown.

+Sigma discontinued production of the Sigmonster in all mounts before 2022, as part of a larger discontinuation of lenses with dSLR mounts.